Least-Toxic Control of Snails and Slugs Choose a different pests

-Snail monitoring should be part of all gardeners routine checks.
-Counting snails 7 days after controls have been applied provides an indication of success or otherwise.
+Slug and snail monitoring should be part of all gardeners routine checks.
+Counting gastropods 7 days after controls have been applied provides an indication of success or otherwise.
 Monitoring prior to infestation may also give some indication of threshold levels requiring more than just hand picking.

 Remove debris and habitat